SCiarella/TLS_ML_exploration/README.md

 * **step4.py**:  prediction of the target property of all the pairs (i.e. the quantum splitting)

-Those codes run using the content of the MLmodel directory.
+Those codes run using the content of the `MLmodel/` directory.
 There is also a supporting file named `myparams.py` that allows the user to control the procedure as explained in detail in the next section.
 Let's *discuss step by step* this procedure, using as example the TLS identification problem.